-The weather remains poor for flying, rainy and with low-hanging clouds.
+The weather remains poor for flying, rainy and low-hanging clouds.
 However, this is an important day in the Battle of Britain because the Italians join in.
 They are based in Belgium, the zone of Luftflotte 2, and engage in operations with them against Harwich and Felixstowe after dark.
-The Italian fighter are biplanes long past their prime, and their bombers are 1930s tri-motor marvels that are, by late-1940 standards, lumbering and inadequately armed.
+The standard Italian fighter is a biplane long past its prime, and Italian bombers are 1930s tri-motor marvels that are, by late-1940 standards, lumbering and inadequately armed.
 Handled properly, though, they can be effective.

 Italian General Corso Fougier has his Corpo Aereo Italiano (CAI, literally, "Italian Air Corps") HQ in Petite Espinette of Rhode-St-Genesis (between Brussels and Waterloo) and other operations are based at Evere airfield.
 The Italians operate under the command of II Fliegerkorps

 |Shown is the train bridge on Blackfriars Road between London Bridge and Waterloo Station, which, along with the trams beneath is, has sustained bomb damage.
 24 October 1940).
 (London Fire Brigade).|

 Around 14:30, the Luftwaffe sends across a small formation of Dornier Do 17s.
 They attack Hayes and damage the Farley Aviation Company.

 As has been happening quite a bit lately, the weather causes some casualties.
 Two Hurricanes collide in the clouds near Taunton.
 One pilot is killed, the other plane, which only suffered damage to its tail, makes it back to base.
 The third Hurricane of No. 43 Squadron crashes upon landing due to fierce cross-winds, killing pilot Sgt.
 D.R.
 Stoodley.
 Another Hurricane of No. 303 Squadron crashes during dog-fight exercises.